20% OFF ON FIRST TIME ORDERS. Use Code: FIRST20. Free Shipping above ₹349. 5% EXTRA OFF ON PREPAID ORDERS

 2) Consumption of alcohol without set limits

-Excessive intake of alcohol can lead to liver malfunctioning, which may appear on the outside as jaundice and discolored patches on the skin, including hyperpigmentation.
+Excessive intake of alcohol can lead to liver malfunctioning, which may appear on the outside as jaundice and discoloured patches on the skin, including hyperpigmentation.

 Does Genetics play a role in skin darkening

-Additionally, excess alcohol drinking impacts your gut microbiota, (which is basically your stomach and intestines, hosting trillions of microorganisms that help with digestion and immunity).
+Additionally, excessive alcohol drinking impacts your gut microbiota (which are basically your stomach and intestines, hosting trillions of microorganisms that help with digestion and immunity).

 Too much alcohol also causes oxidative stress and increases inflammation in the body.
 These factors can intensify existing skin conditions and can add to uneven skin tone and hyperpigmentation.

-3) Allowing high glycemic foods to take up the most part of daily diet!
+3) Allowing high glycemic foods to take up the most part of the daily diet!

 Foods high in glycemic index